CharlesIrvineKC/mozart/guides/first_process_execution.md

 ```

-Now we are ready to load our process modeld into the repository.
+Now we are ready to load our process model into the repository.
 Copy the following into your iex session:

 ```elixir
 PS.load_process_models(MyBpmApplication.get_processes())